-The accompanying consolidated financial statements of Digital Turbine, Inc. should be read in conjunction with the consolidated financial statements and accompanying notes filed with the U.S. Securities and Exchange Commission ("SEC") in Digital Turbine, Inc.'s Annual Report on Form 10-K for the fiscal year ended March 31, 2018, as amended.
+The accompanying consolidated financial statements of Digital Turbine, Inc. and its subsidiaries should be read in conjunction with the consolidated financial statements and accompanying notes filed with the U.S. Securities and Exchange Commission ("SEC") in Digital Turbine, Inc.'s Annual Report on Form 10-K for the fiscal year ended March 31, 2018.
 The accompanying consolidated financial statements have been prepared in accordance with U.S. GAAP and pursuant to the rules and regulations of the SEC.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with US GAAP have been condensed or omitted pursuant to such rules and regulations.
-In the opinion of management, the accompanying consolidated financial statements reflect all adjustments of a normal recurring nature considered necessary to fairly state the financial position of Digital Turbine, Inc. and its consolidated subsidiaries at June 30, 2018, the results of its operations and corresponding comprehensive loss, and its cash flows for the three months ended June 30, 2018 and 2017.
+In the opinion of management, the accompanying consolidated financial statements reflect all adjustments of a normal recurring nature considered necessary to fairly state the financial position of Digital Turbine, Inc. and its consolidated subsidiaries at December 31, 2018, the results of its operations and corresponding comprehensive loss for the three and nine months ended December 31, 2018 and 2017, and its cash flows for the nine months ended December 31, 2018 and 2017.
 The consolidated financial statements include the accounts of the Company and our wholly-owned subsidiaries.
 All material inter-company balances and transactions have been eliminated in consolidation.
 The results of operations for the interim period are not necessarily indicative of the results that may be expected for the fiscal year ending March 31, 2019.

 The significant accounting policies and recent accounting pronouncements were described in Note 4 of the consolidated financial statements included in the Annual Report on Form 10-K for the fiscal year ended March 31, 2018.
 There have been no significant changes in or updates to the accounting policies since March 31, 2018.
 Only significant new accounting pronouncements, pertinent to the Company, issued and adopted subsequent to the issuance of our Annual Report are described below.
-Accounting pronouncements issued and adopted not described in either the Annual Report or in this report have been determined to either not apply or to have an immaterial impact on our business and related disclosures.
+Accounting pronouncements issued and adopted not described in either the Annual Report or in this quarterly report have been determined to either not apply or to have an immaterial impact on our business and related disclosures.